cormullion/juliamonomaster/website/faq.md

 <!--  force a paragraph  -->

-#### ‘Can I use this font in a notebook?
+#### ‘Can I use this font in a Jupyter notebook?
 And how do I do it?’

 It’s a good question.
-Some browsers these days are reluctant to give even you access to things on your own local disk, “for security reasons”.
+Some browsers these days are reluctant to give you access to things stored on your own local disks, “for security reasons”.
 But a local copy of the font may be available and accessible on your particular set-up.
 If not, you could try using web fonts, as above.
 For example, if there’s a Jupyter CSS file here:

 ```
 ~/.jupyter/custom/custom.css